abarna-codespot/FullScreen-Video-Background/README.md

 This is about including a YouYube video in the background.
 Suprisingly, its very simple.
 Add few customization and make it as a background.
 Although, YouTube does not allow the branding name to be removed completely.
 ![type2](https://user-images.githubusercontent.com/39196039/40835126-2f37761e-65b0-11e8-90e3-f125753d9404.JPG)

+The complete tutorial for this is available here, https://youtu.be/5ax_BJF4Mi8